jupyter/nbclassic/docs/source/security.rst

 a token is generated to use for authentication.
 This token is logged to the terminal, so that you can copy/paste the URL into your browser::

-    [I 11:59:16.597 NotebookApp] The Jupyter Notebook is running at: http://localhost:8888/?token=c8de56fa4deed24899803e93c227592aef6538f93025fe01
+    [I 11:59:16.597 NotebookApp] The Jupyter NbClassic is running at: http://localhost:8888/?token=c8de56fa4deed24899803e93c227592aef6538f93025fe01